open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 ## Using TIMMBackbone

 [`TIMM`](https://github.com/rwightman/pytorch-image-models/) is a very popular PyTorch-based algorithm library, including a wide variety of backbones, widely used in academia and industry.
 Compared to MMClassification, `TIMM` has a very large advantage in model diversity, but the MMClassification code is more flexible for training and adding new components.
 MMClassification implements the [`TIMMBackbone`](https://github.com/open-mmlab/mmclassification/blob/f0ee5dcb2aca434e972c7969a5cd6edc4d56c97a/mmcls/models/backbones/timm_backbone.py#L39) wrapper for more convenient use of the TIMM backbone.
 Note that:

-1. Using 'model_name' to Specify algorithms, architecture and training;
+1. Using 'model_name' to Specify algorithms, architecture and training information, the same parameter in `timm.create_model`;
 2. If you want to output multiple feature maps, you need to add `features_only=True`;
 3. If you want to load a pretrained model, you need to add `pretrained=True`.